-- 8.1.1 This section focuses on the potential effects on those sites that will not themselves be exposed to environmental changes as a result of the options, but which support mobile species that may utilise areas of other sites that are exposed to environmental changes.
-This is for clarity and simplicity, as the effect pathways are limited and largely the same. - 8.1.2 These sites are: - Liverpool Bay SPA - Mersey Narrows and North Wirral Foreshore SPA - Mersey Narrows and North Wirral Foreshore Ramsar - 8.1.3 Liverpool Bay SPA is a large marine site extending from low water to approximately 20km offshore in the Eastern Irish Sea between Anglesey and Blackpool.
-It is principally designated to protect overwintering and foraging areas for common scoter and red throated diver, but was extended to include areas within the Mersey estuary used for foraging by common tern associated with the Mersey Narrows and North Wirral Foreshore SPA, areas adjacent to the north Wales coast used by breeding little tern associated with the Dee Estuary SPA, and marine areas to the east used by wintering little gull. - 8.1.4 The Mersey Narrows and North Wirral Foreshore SPA is a coastal site covering intertidal habitats at Egremont foreshore, man-made lagoons at Seaforth Nature Reserve and the extensive intertidal flats at North Wirral Foreshore; it is designated for its wintering waders and also supports breeding common tern. - 8.1.5 The Mersey Narrows and North Wirral Foreshore Ramsar is coincident with the SPA and is largely designated for the same reasons. - 8.1.6 No options are located within 20km of these sites, nor are the sites themselves likely to be affected by the environmental changes associated with the options.
-However, the mobile features of these sites may be affected when using areas of the Ribble and Alt Estuaries SPA/Ramsar or the Mersey Estuary SPA/Ramsar that are exposed environmental changes as a result of the WRMP options.
+- 6.1.1 This section focuses on the potential effects on those sites that will not themselves be exposed to environmental changes as a result of the option, but which support mobile species that may utilise areas of other sites that are exposed to environmental changes.
+This is for clarity and simplicity, as the effect pathways are limited and largely the same. - 6.1.2 These sites are: - Liverpool Bay SPA - Mersey Narrows and North Wirral Foreshore SPA - Mersey Narrows and North Wirral Foreshore Ramsar - 6.1.3 Liverpool Bay SPA is a large marine site extending from low water to approximately 20km offshore in the Eastern Irish Sea between Anglesey and Blackpool.
+It is principally designated to protect overwintering and foraging areas for common scoter and red throated diver, but was extended to include areas within the Mersey estuary used for foraging by common tern associated with the Mersey Narrows and North Wirral Foreshore SPA, areas adjacent to the north Wales coast used by breeding little tern associated with the Dee Estuary SPA, and marine areas to the east used by wintering little gull. - 6.1.4 The Mersey Narrows and North Wirral Foreshore SPA is a coastal site covering intertidal habitats at Egremont foreshore, man-made lagoons at Seaforth Nature Reserve and the extensive intertidal flats at North Wirral Foreshore; it is designated for its wintering waders and also supports breeding common tern. - 6.1.5 The Mersey Narrows and North Wirral Foreshore Ramsar is coincident with the SPA and is largely designated for the same reasons. - 6.1.6 No part of the option is located within for these sites, nor are the sites themselves likely to be affected by the environmental changes associated with the option.
+However, the mobile features of these sites may be affected when using areas of the Mersey Estuary SPA/Ramsar that are exposed environmental changes as a result of the WRMP options.
 In particular: - The wintering bird populations will make use of the other estuary sites. - Common tern associated with the Mersey Narrows and North Wirral Foreshore SPA forage near the mouth of the Alt estuary and in the Mersey estuary (areas covered by the Liverpool Bay SPA extension). - Common tern associated with the Liverpool Bay SPA forage near the mouth of the Alt estuary and in the Mersey estuary (areas covered by the Liverpool Bay SPA extension). - Red-throated diver associated with the Liverpool Bay SPA utilise relatively shallow inshore waters, including some areas within the estuaries, for foraging.

-- 8.1.7 Note: - Common scoter essentially use offshore areas of the Liverpool Bay SPA that will not be affected by the environmental changes associated with the options, and so are not considered further (i.e. there will be no significant effects, alone or in combination, on this qualifying feature). - The areas potentially affected by the environmental changes associated with the options are substantially beyond the foraging range of little tern associated with the Dee Estuary SPA (i.e. there will be no significant effects, alone or in combination, on this qualifying feature). - 8.1.8 Note, due to the limited scope of the effects, and the overlaps with the assessments for the Mersey Estuary SPA/Ramsar and the Ribble and Alt SPA/Ramsar, the assessment structure has been simplified relative to Sections 5 7 to ensure it remains appropriate to the scale and complexity of the potential effects.
+- 6.1.7 Note: - Common scoter essentially use offshore areas of the Liverpool Bay SPA that will not be affected by the environmental changes associated with the options, and so are not considered further (i.e. there will be no significant effects, alone or in combination, on this qualifying feature). - The areas potentially affected by the environmental changes associated with the options are substantially beyond the foraging range of little tern associated with the Dee Estuary SPA (i.e. there will be no significant effects, alone or in combination, on this qualifying feature). - 6.1.8 Note, due to the limited scope of the effects, and the overlaps with the assessments for the Mersey Estuary SPA/Ramsar, the assessment structure has been simplified relative to Sections 5 to ensure it remains appropriate to the scale and complexity of the potential effects.